inzk0518/tp/docs/DeveloperGuide.md

 #### Challenges Faced
 - More comprehensive input validation and testing because it is a CLI-based application
-- Coordinating and agreeing on the use case and format of a command as many changes were made week after week
+- Coordinating and agreeing on a use case and format of a command as many changes were made week after week
 - Implementing complex parsers due to the presence of compulsory parameters, optional parameters or multi-word parameters

 #### Achievements of the Project